ZavierChambers/ZavierChambers/README.md

-# 👋 Hello, World!
+# 👋 Hey, I’m Zavier

-> [!WARNING]
+> [!IMPORTANT]
-> **I'm passionate about lifelong learning and turning curiosity into creation.**
+> I build, break, and secure things — and I’m always learning something new along the way.

-## 💻 About Me
+## 🧑‍🎓 About Me
-I’m **Zavier Chambers**, a dual-degree student at *Duquesne University*, pursuing **Computer Science** and **Cybersecurity** concurrently.
+I’m **Zavier Chambers**, a dual-degree student at *Duquesne University*, studying **Computer Science** and **Cybersecurity**.
+My work blends curiosity, creativity, and hands-on experimentation across homelabs, security tools, and real-world development.

 ---

-### 🚀 My Interests
-- 👀 I’m deeply interested in applying my growing cybersecurity and programming knowledge to meaningful, impactful projects.
+## 🚀 What I’m Into
+- 🛡️ Cybersecurity — especially **IAM**, **Active Directory**, and defensive/offensive security concepts
+- 🧩 Debugging, refining, and improving applications
-- 🤝 I'm open to collaboration, especially with others who share a vision of building secure, innovative tech solutions.
+- 🤝 Collaborating with people who care about secure, thoughtful technology
-- 🧠 I enjoy solving bugs in code — not just as a problem-solving challenge, but as an opportunity to express creativity.
+- ⚙️ Building projects that are practical, polished, and actually useful

 ---

-### 🌱 Currently Learning
+## 🌱 What I’m Learning
-- Java & C++ development, with a strong preference for **statically typed languages**
+- **Java** and **C++** with a growing love for strongly typed systems
-- Advanced cybersecurity techniques, particularly in **Active Directory**, **IAM**, and **offensive security concepts**
+- Deeper security fundamentals across networks, authentication models, and modern attack/defense strategies
+- Realistic offensive security techniques (for homelab learning only)

 ---

-### 💬 Let’s Connect
-If you're interested in collaborating, mentoring, or just exchanging ideas, feel free to reach out:
+## 📬 Contact
+If you want to collaborate, chat, or share ideas:

-📫 **Email:** `chambersz@duq.edu`
+**Email:** `chambersz@duq.edu`

 ---

 > [!NOTE]
-> Thank you for taking the time to learn a bit about me.
-Let’s one day join forces to fix the world’s problems — one line of code at a time. 🧩💻🌍
+> Thanks for stopping by — here’s to building secure, clever, and meaningful tech in the world. 🌍

 <!---
-ZavierChambers/ZavierChambers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ZavierChambers/ZavierChambers is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->